Twisted moments of L-functions and spectral reciprocity: Introduction

 This is an example of ``self-amplification'', where the fourth moment is amplified by a fifth copy of the $L$-function itself.
 Working with a traditional amplifier, however, is a more robust technique, since one can exploit positivity more strongly.
 This gives \begin{theorem} Let $q$ be squarefree with $(6, q) = 1$, $\varepsilon > 0$ and $f \in \mathcal{B}^{\ast}_{\text{\rm hol}}(q) \cup \mathcal{B}^{\ast}(q)$.
 Then

 where the implicit constant depends on the archimedean parameter of $f$, i.e.\ $t_f$ or $k_f$. \end{theorem} Note that this holds both for Maa{\ss} forms and for holomorphic forms of arbitrary (fixed) weight, including weight $k=2$.
 The assumptions on $q$ could be weakened with more work.
 While asymptotically weaker than \eqref{1/5subconvex} for $\vartheta\rightarrow 0$, with the current value of $\vartheta = 7/64$ the exponent $0.217$ is numerically a little stronger than $0.221$ in \eqref{1/5subconvex} and appears to be the current record.
 The generic $1/24$-saving, which is 16.6 percent of the convexity bound, is the natural limit in situations where the Iwaniec-Sarnak amplifier based on the relation $\lambda_f(p)^2 = 1+ \lambda_f(p^2)$ is applied, cf.\ for instance the corresponding bound \cite{IS} in the sup-norm problem.
-As we cannot exclude the possibility of many small Hecke eigenvalues, a more efficient amplifier is not available unconditionally, but an optimal amplifier would yield the bound
+As we cannot exclude the possibility of many small Hecke eigenvalues, a more efficient amplifier is not available unconditionally, but an optimal amplifier (whose existence is potentially a much deeper problem than the subconvexity problem discussed here) would yield the bound

 of Burgess quality, which again marks the limit of current technology.